 It was submitted by Video Classics but never issued.

 At the time, Charles Band’s Wizard Video had made it available on tape in the USA.
 This may have been a copy of said release as PAL versions were also available for export.
-The connection between the two companies is reinforced by AUDITIONS (1978), THE BEST OF SEX AND VIOLENCE (1982) and THE DRILLER KILLER (1979).
-All were Wizard titles that Video Classics submitted in 1982, but ultimately never released.
+The connection between the two companies is reinforced by AUDITIONS (1978), THE BEST OF SEX AND VIOLENCE (1982), THE BEST OF NEW YORK EROTIC FILM FESTIVAL (1973), THE DRILLER KILLER (1979) and PINK FLAMINGOS (1972).
+All were Wizard titles that Video Classics submitted in 1981 and 1982, but ultimately never released.

 In December 1982, it was resubmitted under its original title of DAY OF THE WOMAN and was again awarded an R-rating for ‘sexual violence’.